Skiing in Krakow – the best skiing in Poland?

 Hotels in Bialka Tatrzanska

 In the small village setting of Bialka Tatrzanska, you can find an ever-increasing number of top hotels and even spa resorts with ski-in access.
-Some to consider right by the lifts are:
+Some to consider within easy reach of the lifts are:

 |Luxury||Hotel Bania||There's no better spot in town than this high-quality spa resort.
 It sits right at the base of the main ski run and the main gondolas, so you can be carving just moments after leaving your suite.|